MazenHany28/Ecommerce_MyShop/README.md

 ## 🧩 Features

 ✅ Identity authentication (Admin - Customer - Buyer)
-✅ Buyer can create their products
-✅ Users can edit their profiles and view their order history ✅ Product browsing & filtering
+✅ Product browsing & filtering
 ✅ Shopping cart system
 ✅ Stripe online payments